Top Resume Tips

 - Review your resume for spelling and grammatical errors and consider having someone at the SECC review your resume

-- Use Action Words to begin your bulleted achievement statements – this will help you create a more powerful case for how you’ve developed the key skills the employer is looking for
+- Use Action Words (verbs) to begin your bulleted achievement statements in your work experience section – this will help you create a more powerful case for how you’ve developed the key skills the employer is looking for

 Organization / Layout